 Maybe you’ve been putting off a difficult conversation for a while, and it’s taking a toll on your outlook and the faith you have in yourself to manage a tricky situation.
 Forbes suggests tackling the conversation head on and:

-– being direct, get to the point quickly and forget about compliment sandwiches.
+- be direct, get to the point quickly and forget about compliment sandwiches.

-– being specific, offer concrete examples about why things have got to this point.
+- be specific, offer concrete examples about why things have got to this point.

-– planning out the conversation, think of questions the person may ask and have answers prepared.
+- plan out the conversation, think of questions the person may ask and have answers prepared.

-– offering a solution, if you’re breaking up with a bad consultant or letting your first employee go, still come prepared to offer suggestions that could help them in the future.
+- offer a solution, if you’re breaking up with a bad consultant or letting your first employee go, still come prepared to offer suggestions that could help them in the future.

 Chunk your problems